adaptive-machine-learning/CapyMOA/docs/installation.md

     - [Install CapyMOA for Development](#install-capymoa-for-development)

 ## Environment
-We recommend using a virtual environment to manage your python environment.
-Miniconda is a good choice for managing python environments.
+We recommend using a virtual environment to manage your Python environment.
+Miniconda is a good choice for managing Python environments.
 You can install Miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).
 Once you have Miniconda installed, you can create a new environment with: